Positive representations over real closed fields: More on -positivity in the real case More on Theta-positivity in the real case

+\begin{proof}[Proof of \Cref{thm: positive rep are divergent}] Since the divergence property is independent of how $\Gamma$ is embedded in $\Isom_+(\Hb)$, we can assume without loss of generality that $\Gamma$ is of the first kind.
+Let $\xi\colon \Sb^1 \to \Fc_{\Theta,\Rb}$ be a $\rho$-equivariant positive boundary map.

 Let $(\gamma_n)_{n\in \Nb}$ be a sequence in $\Gamma$ that leaves every finite set.
-By \Cref{lem: Monotonous limit points}(1), up to extracting a subsequence, we can find a points $a,b,x\in \Sb^1$ such that $(a,b,x)$ is cyclically ordered and $\gamma_n\cdot [a,b]$ converges to $x$ from the left or from the right.
+By \Cref{lem: Monotonous limit points}(1), up to extracting a subsequence, we can find a points $a,b,x\in \Sb^1$ such that $(a,b,x)$ is cyclically ordered and $\gamma_n\cdot [a,b]$ converges to $x$ from the left or from the right, where $[a,b]\subset\Sb^1$ is the subinterval with endpoints $a$ and $b$ that does not contain $x$.
 We may assume that this convergence is from the right; the other case is similar.

 Let $c$ be a point in the interior $(a,b)$ of $[a,b]$, and pick any $y\in\Diam_{\xi_\rho^r(c)}(\xi_\rho^r(a),\xi_\rho^r(b))$.
 For $n>1$, $(a,\gamma_n\cdot a,\gamma_n\cdot c, \gamma_n\cdot b,x)$ is cyclically ordered, so